 Each year the first snowfalls result in the first complaints to local law enforcement agencies about snowmobilers’ driving behavior.
 The most common complaints received by the Willmar Police Department are of speed, nighttime noise, and machines being operated in prohibited areas—on sidewalks, public parks, school grounds, and private property.
 Here is a rundown of the Willmar City Code’s restrictions on snowmobile operation, along with some general safety practices.

-- It is unlawful to operate on private property of another, without the permission of the owner, or on sidewalks, or on publicly owned lands including parks, recreation areas, playgrounds, and school property.
+- It is unlawful to operate on the private property of another, without the permission of the owner, or on sidewalks, or publicly owned lands including parks, recreation areas, playgrounds, and school property.

-- No person may operate a snowmobile in excess of 20 miles per hour.
+- No person may operate a snowmobile over 20 miles per hour.
 This is more restrictive than the state-established limit of 30 mph in municipalities.

 - Snowmobiles operated on city streets must travel in single file.

-- Snowmobiles are required to slow and yield the right of way to any pedestrian or any vehicle approaching an intersection which constitutes an immediate hazard.
+- Snowmobiles are required to slow and yield the right of way to any pedestrian or any vehicle approaching an intersection that constitutes an immediate hazard.

 - It is unlawful to operate a snowmobile in a manner that creates loud, unnecessary, or unusual noise.

 - Persons under twelve years of age may not operate a snowmobile on a public street.
 Any operator born after December 31, 1979, must possess a valid snowmobile safety certificate.

 - By state law, snowmobiles may not be operated on the surface of County State Aid Roads.
 In Willmar, this includes 19th Avenue, Willmar Avenue, Lakeland Drive, 7th Street, County Road 5, and 15th Avenue NW.